ging/fiware-pep-proxy/doc/user_guide.md

 - Level 1: Authentication PEP Proxy checks if the token included in the request corresponds to an authenticated user in FIWARE.
 - Level 2: Basic Authorization PEP Proxy checks if the token included in the request corresponds to an authenticated user in FIWARE but also if the roles that the user has allow it to access the resource specified in the request.
 This is based in the HTTP verb and the path.
-- Level 3: Advanced Authorization PEP Proxy checks if the token included in the request corresponds to an authenticated user in FIWARE but also other advanced parameters such us the body or the headers of the request.
+- Level 3: Advanced Authorization PEP Proxy checks if the token included in the request corresponds to an authenticated user in FIWARE but also other advanced parameters such as the body or the headers of the request.

 Below are detailed these three levels and how to configure each one.